victor-rocha/TL-Pokedex/README.md

 - Add some circuit-break/retry policy for the third party APIs.
 Something with [Polly](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) would improve handling with errors, small timeouts, too many requests, etc.
 - Probably add an API versioning too depending on use-case.
 - Add some more logs throughout the application.
 Possibly implement a middleware that could help with that too.
-- Add some tracing and observability (o11y) for incoming and outcoming requests and responses.
+- Add some tracing and observability (o11y) for incoming and outgoing requests and responses.
 - For dev/staging environment we could create a mocking service using [WireMock](http://wiremock.org/) so we don't rely on third parties for the external API responses.
 That would help development and testing across.
+- Improve and add more tests.
+Most of the unit tests cases were done but I would add some Integration Tests covering "real" API requests and responses.